-Viewing difference as a deficit represents a reductionist, depoliticized, essentialised, and non-liberal conception of the Islamic civilization, identity, and its intellectual heritage.
-By so doing, we argue, students will miss the opportunity to exercise a critical thinking about the validity and consistency of truth claims and perhaps not reflect upon their own beliefs and convictions.
-Yet, Tan (2008) and Halstead (2014) talk about the significance of allowing students to think critically from within their religious traditions.
+Viewing difference as a deficit represents a reductionist, depoliticized, essentialised, and non-liberal conception of Islamic civilization, identity, and intellectual heritage.
+By so doing, we argue, students will miss the opportunity to exercise critical thinking about the validity and consistency of truth claims and to reflect upon their own beliefs and convictions.
+However,, Tan (2008) and Halstead (2014) highlight the significance of allowing students to think critically from within their religious traditions.
 A critique from within occurs when students are exposed to the different interpretations of the religious text and its historical and contextual implications.
-This balances rootedness (respect for tradition) with openness in Islamic religious education (Tan 2008).
-When students are exposed to competing interpretations of Islamic teachings, they are, in fact, encouraged to exercise what Tan (2014) calls a ‘weak rationality’.
-This means to be engaged in critical reflection, filtering, evaluating, analyzing, appraising, and judging the claims of religion scholars and authorities and to revise their religiosity if necessary.
+This approach balances rootedness (respect for tradition) with openness in Islamic religious education (Tan 2008).
+When students are exposed to competing interpretations of Islamic teachings, they are, in fact, encouraged to exercise what Tan (2014) calls a “weak rationality.”
+This means being engaged in critical reflection, filtering, evaluating, analyzing, appraising, and judging the claims of religion scholars and authorities and revising their own religiosity if necessary.

 The idea of fitnah and the view of intellectual diversity as a threat to the Sunni tradition and the truth of Islam in Muslim-majority societies (Haddad, 1995) do not meet the demands of equality of respect, mutual understanding, and tolerance in deliberative democracy.
-The depoliticizing of Islam and the search for authentic identity reflects the Salafi ideology in Islam and this may silence alternative ways of knowing and of living Islamically.
-In reality Islam has been politicized, like many other religions (Moore, 2010).
-That is; the rise of political Islam in Middle Eastern societies (Ayoob, 2008) as well as the active engagement of the Islamic movement in the local politics confirm this analysis.
+The depoliticizing of Islam and the search for authentic identity reflect the Salafi ideology in Islam and this may silence alternative ways of knowing and of living according to Islam.
+In reality, Islam has been politicized, like many other religions (Moore, 2010).
+The rise of political Islam in Middle Eastern societies (Ayoob, 2008) as well as the active engagement of the Islamic movement in the local politics confirm this analysis.

-Furthermore, dialogical dealing with controversy is one of the features of deliberative democracy and the living in multicultural and multi-faith society (Hess, 2009; Parker, 2003).
-Educationally, the dealing with controversial issues in Islam through a critical pedagogy of tarbiyya and tadib will probably enhance students’ critical self-reflection, their skills of perspective taking, tolerance of different perspectives, and students’ cognitive reasoning, epistemic curiosity and their capacities of problem solving and the collecting and evaluating of evidence; comparing and contrasting different attitudes (Avery, 2002; Avery & Simmons, 2013; Gutmann, 1987; Johnson & Johnson, 2009; Parker, 2003).
+Furthermore, dialogical dealing with controversy is one of the features of deliberative democracy and of the requirements of living in a multicultural and multi-faith society (Hess, 2009; Parker, 2003).
+Educationally, dealing with controversial issues in Islam through a critical pedagogy of tarbiyya and ta`dib will probably enhance students’ critical self-reflection, their skills of perspective taking, and their tolerance towards different opinions.
+It will also enhance their cognitive reasoning, epistemic curiosity, problem solving capacities, collecting and evaluating data skills, and comparing/contrasting different attitudes (Avery, 2002; Avery & Simmons, 2013; Gutmann, 1987; Johnson & Johnson, 2009; Parker, 2003).

 Conclusion

 The findings of this study show the dominance of non-liberal and non-critical conceptions of Islamic education in Arab high schools in Israel.
-The first theme clarifies that teachers rely on traditional character education which highlights the obedience to Islamic law as a way for achieving the proper meaning of good life.
+The first theme shows that teachers rely on traditional character education, which highlights obedience to Islamic law as a way for achieving the proper meaning of the good life.
 Teachers believe that there is a bag of virtues that should be transmitted to their students so that they become good believers and good people in their society.
-Even when the a`ql (rational thinking) is used it aims to confirm the teachings of Islam and this kind of defensive rationality confirms the confessional nature of Islamic education.
+Even when the a`ql (rational thinking) is used, it aims to confirm the teachings of Islam.
+This kind of defensive rationality confirms the confessional nature of Islamic education.
 No other competing conceptions of morality are discussed and this, we believe, delimits the students' capacities of moral reasoning and the conduction of ethical dialogue with fellow (non-Muslim) citizens in the Israeli multicultural and multi-faith society.